jhpyle/docassemble/_docs/installation.md

 To obtain the full benefit of **docassemble**, you will need to obtain IDs and secrets for the web services that **docassemble** uses, which you supply to **docassemble** by editing the [configuration] file.
-In order for the "Sign in with Google," "Sign in with Facebook," and "Sign in with Azure" buttons to work, you will need to register your site on [Google Developers Console], [Facebook Developers], and/or [Azure Portal].
+In order for the "Sign in with Google," "Sign in with Facebook," "Sign in with Twitter," and "Sign in with Azure" buttons to work, you will need to register your site on [Google Developers Console], [Facebook Developers], [Twitter Developers] and/or [Azure Portal].

 You may also wish to obtain developer keys for the [Google Maps Geocoding API] and for [VoiceRSS] text-to-speech